 Think out loud.
-It’s tempting to think through problems in your head.
+We solve problems in our head.
 Unfortunately, that can work against you in a coding interview.
 If you think aloud, you show how you approach problems and give the interviewer a chance to help you out.

 Consider efficiency.
 Think through different data structures you might use and the trade-offs for each.
 When would you use a dictionary / hash map?
-When would you want to use a queue?
+When would you use a queue?
 We talked about Big O notation earlier.
-It’s good to mention what you think the runtime of your algorithm is when you complete it.
+Mention what you think the runtime of your algorithm is when you complete it.

 Check for mistakes.
-When you feel like you’re done, trace through your solution.
+When you feel like you finished, trace through your solution.
 Look for any mistakes or areas where it would fall apart.
 Did you miss an edge case?
 What happens if the list is empty?
 How might it fall apart in production?

 Tips for a Scenario Question